 \subsection{Dependence on the metallicity}

 Next, we examine the dependence of the magnetic effects on metallicity ($Z$).
 The gas temperature decreases as the metallicity increases.
 Thus the mass accretion rate should be lower in the cloud with higher metallicity \citep[e.g.,][]{hosokawa09}.
-The unmagnetized models (dashed lines in Figure~\ref{f6}(b)) represent this trend as the mass growth rate of the primary protostar decreases with metallicity.
+The unmagnetized models (dashed lines in Figure~\ref{f7}(b)) represent this trend as the mass growth rate of the primary protostar decreases with metallicity.
 At the end of the simulations $t_{\rm ps} = 500\,$yr, the masses of primary protostars reach about a few $10^3\,\msun$, which are consistent with the previous unmagnetized simulation \cite[see Figure~4(a) of][]{chon20}.

-By considering the magnetic effects (solid lines of Figure~\ref{f6}(b)), the masses of the primary protostars at $t_{\rm ps} = 500\,$yr become about $10$ times greater than those in the unmagnetized models for all metallicity models examined.
-At the early accretion phase ($t_{\rm ps} < 20\,$yr), the amplification rate of the magnetic field strength is higher with decreasing metallicity (Figure~\ref{f6}(a)).
-The origin of this early difference more clearly appears in the ``seed'' magnetic field amplified by spin of protostars (Figure~\ref{f6}(a)), as the lower metallicity causes a higher accretion rate and the central high-density gas region fragments into many protostars (Figure~\ref{f6}(c)).
-After that, all magnetized models will eventually undergo significant amplification of the magnetic field.
+By considering the magnetic effects (solid lines of Figure~\ref{f7}(b)), the masses of the primary protostars at $t_{\rm ps} = 500\,$yr become about $10$ times greater than those in the unmagnetized models for all metallicity models examined.
+Note that the mass infall rate far from the central region is almost the same between the magnetized and unmagnetized models.
+On the other hand, the mass infall rate near the center is higher in the magnetized models than in the unmagnetized models.
+Thus, the magnetic field affects the mass accretion rate near the center. \footnote{ It should be noted that we confirmed that some models show a high mass accretion rate $\sim\!100\,\msunyr$.
+However, we calculated the cloud evolution only for $\lesssim\!
+500$\,yr after the first protostar formation.
+We need further calculations to evaluate the long-term mass accretion rate correctly. } At the early accretion phase ($t_{\rm ps} < 20\,$yr), the amplification rate of the magnetic field strength is higher with decreasing metallicity (Figure~\ref{f7}(a)).
+The origin of this early difference more clearly appears in the ``seed'' magnetic field amplified by the spin of protostars (Figure~\ref{f7}(a)), as the lower metallicity causes a higher accretion rate and the central high-density gas region fragments into many protostars (Figure~\ref{f7}(c)).
+After that, all magnetized models will eventually undergo significant magnetic field amplification.
 The angular momentum transport by the amplified magnetic field promotes gas accretion and protostellar mergers.
-After only $500\,$yr, the primary protostars obtain a mass $>\!10^4\,\msun$.
+After only $500\,$yr, the primary protostars obtain a mass $\sim\!10^4\,\msun$.